PHimmel/customShellFunctsAliases/README.md

         * `flatpak update`

 ### Security function
-Executes 4 widely-used security packages to evaluate various aspects of the system.
+Based loosely off of key points from the ArchWiki [Security](https://wiki.archlinux.org/title/Security) section. it executes 4 widely-used security packages to evaluate various aspects of the system.
 #### AIDE
 [AIDE](https://aide.github.io/)
 is used to: